Chinese Egg Rolls

 • 1 Tablespoon Chinese rice wine.

 Rub Char Sui Sauce all over the roast generously.
 Put it into a gallon-sized plastic bag and add the rice wine.
 Marinate the roast in the bag overnight in a refrigerator.
-With a little bit of olive oil, brown the sides of the roast in a hot frying pan.

 Making the Chinese Egg Rolls